-For more information about HPCC Systems data handling see the HPCC Systems[®] Data Handling and the HPCC Systems[®] Data Tutorial documents.
+For more information about the HPCC Systems platform data handling see the HPCC Systems[®] Data Handling and the HPCC Systems[®] Data Tutorial documents.

 Back Up Data

 An integral part of routine maintenance is the backup of essential data.
 Devise a backup strategy to meet the needs of your organization.
 This section is not meant to replace your current backup strategy, instead this section supplements it by outlining special considerations for HPCC Systems[®].